 The more severe of the two theft charges, grand theft carries weighty penalties.
 If a perpetrator commits grand theft, they steal property valued over $300.
 Grand theft in Kissimmee is a felony offense ranging from first to third degree charges.

-- Third Degree Grand Theft – Stealing items that are worth less result in third degree charges.
-Third degree grand theft includes property worth less than $20,000, such as motor vehicles, firearms, construction site property and controlled substances.
+- Third Degree Grand Theft – Stealing items that are worth fewer results in third degree charges.
+Third degree grand theft includes property worth less than $20,000, such as motor vehicles, firearms, construction site property, and controlled substances.
 If you’re convicted, you’ll face up to five years in prison or five years of probation and $5,000 in fines.

 - Second Degree Grand Theft – Slightly more severe, second degree grand theft involves higher-value items.
 Second degree grand theft includes stealing any property worth $10,000 – $20,000, as well as stealing medical and/or police equipment worth over $300.
 If you’re convicted, you’ll face up to 15 years in prison or 15 years of probation and $10,000 in fines.